annakirkpatrick/git-resources/git_workflows.md

 (Or your repository was already up to date in which case no merge was necessary.)
 If git informs you that a manual merge is required and you are not comfortable with the merge process, please seek advice from a more experienced team member.

-## After each hour (approximately) of work and when you finish any major tasks
+## After each hour of work and when you finish any major tasks
+You don't need to follow these steps precisely every hour.
+The idea is just to document your progress regularly.

 1. Review the changes that you have made.
 ```